dwdas9/home/articles/Misc/Docker/Connect Docker from VSCode.md

 5. A new VS Code window will open, connected to your container.

-## <span style="color: teal;">Enable Jupyter notebook support extension</span>
+## <span style="color: teal;">Install Jupyter notebook support extension in the conatiner</span>

-Integrate Jupyter notebook support in VS Code while connected to the container by enabling or installing the Jupyter notebook support extension.
+To use Jupyter Notebook in a container with all features like on your local machine, you need to **install** the VS Code extension **in the container**.
+It's simple.
+When you attach the running container using the VS Code Dev Container extension and try to create a Jupyter Notebook, you'll be asked to install the extension in the container.
+You can also search for the extension in VS Code and install it in the container, but the prompted method is easier.

 <img src="images/image4.png" alt="Description of the image" style="max-width: 100%; height: auto; border: 1px solid #ddd; border-radius: 4px; box-shadow: 0 4px 8px rgba(0, 0, 0, 0.1);">